 The purpose of this stage is to seek to resolve any concern/complaint as quickly as possible.
-This stage is to be considered 'informal'

-In the first instance, a complainant should discuss the concern/complaint with the member of staff concerned.
+In the first instance, a complainant should discuss the concern/complaint with the AB Lead and Deputy Director of the Teaching School Hub.
 The aim will be to resolve any concern/complaint at this stage.
 However, if a complainant feels unable to approach the member of staff involved, the concern/complaint must be made direct to the Teaching School Hub lead, who will arrange for another member of staff to investigate the concern/complaint (for the avoidance of doubt, the referral to the Director of the Teaching School Hub and subsequent appointment of another member of staff will not be treated as at Stage 2).